AmanBZ/alx-system_engineering-devops/README.md

-This repository is for storing the bash scripts assoiated with an Alx-SE proje
+This repository is for storing the bash scripts assoiated with an Alx-SE project